platomav/BIOSUtilities/README.md

 > pyinstaller --noupx --onefile Apple_EFI_Links.py

 At dist folder you should find the final utility executable

+#### **Anti-Virus False Positives**

+Some Anti-Virus software may claim that the built/frozen/compiled executable contains viruses.
+Any such detections are false positives, usually of PyInstaller.
+You can switch to a better Anti-Virus software, report the false positive to their support, add the executable to the exclusions, build/freeze/compile yourself or use the Python script directly.

 ## **Apple EFI File Renamer**